elixir-europe/infectious-diseases-toolkit/contribute/tool-resource-update.md

 1. Copy the `tool_id` of the tool or resource

-1. Add the right context on Infectious diseases toolkit for the tool by mentioning it somewhere in the text using following syntax:
+1. Add the right context on Infectious Diseases Toolkit for the tool by mentioning it somewhere in the text using the following syntax:

   ```
   {% raw %}